 - It is constructed of bricks or concrete blocks, heavy gauge metal or other suitable non-combustible components;

-- It has a spark arrestor mesh screen of 13 mm (.50 inches) expanded metal (or equivalent) to contain sparks over the fire at all times;
+- It has a spark arrestor mesh screen of 13 mm (.50 inches) expanded metal (or equivalent) to always contain sparks over the fire;

-- The fire is supervised at all times by a responsible adult until such time that the fire has been extinguished;
+- The fire is always supervised by a responsible adult until it has been extinguished;

-- For a fire within a non-combustible container provided by the County within a designated public park where burning for cooking and warming is permitted.
+- A fire within a non-combustible container provided by the County within a designated public park where burning for cooking and warming is permitted.

-- A portable appliance (which means any appliance sold or constructed for the purpose of cooking food in the out of doors).
+- A portable appliance (which means any appliance sold or constructed for the purpose of cooking food in the outdoors).